BXB Market Review: Legit Broker or Just Another Scam?

 FAQ

-Can the MISA license that BXB Market uses be trusted?
+Can the MISA license used by BXB Market be trusted?

-The broker requires full verification according to KYC rules.
+The broker requires full verification in accordance with KYC rules.
 Is this safe?

 Brokers under discussion